koraysels/simplepiechartview/README.md

 Instructions
 ---------------------------------------

-Import the jar to your project
+Import the jar to your project and create a ist will contain all seperate Pies

 `List<PieItem> PieData = new ArrayList<PieItem>(0);`

 Create your Pie pieces like this: